-11 Connections-varied gender gaps exist in connection rates with wealth being one proxy for access rates: Overall 63% of female-headed households versus 54% of male-headed households have an electricity account (45% of rural female-headed households
+&lt;sup>11 Connections-varied gender gaps exist in connection rates with wealth being one proxy for access rates: Overall 63% of female-headed households versus 54% of male-headed households have an electricity account (45% of rural female-headed households have electricity versus 32% of rural male-headed household and 79% of urban female-headed households have electricity versus 85% of urban male-headed households) and 40% of those with electricity are concentrated in the highest wealth quintile.

-Component 1 (mini grids).
-Given how closely women's gendered responsibilities within the home are connected to their under-recognized role as energy consumers and producers (as well as energy entrepreneurs), mini grid operators have an incentive to enhance women's participation in minigrid operations in order to increase sustainability of operations.
-Depending on the scope of the mini grid, entry points related to the business model will be explored by REA together with the WB and the mini grid operators, including the market analysis which can help collect sex-disaggregated data, the marketing and community outreach activities and training programs that will be delivered at various levels.
-Actions will also focus on potential win-win interventions that could be adopted, such as the provision of key social services such as lighting at markets or transport stops to increase safety.
+the WB and the mini grid operators, including the market analysis which can help collect sexdisaggregated data, the marketing and community outreach activities and training programs that will be delivered at various levels.
+Actions will also focus on potential win- win interventions that could be adopted, such as the provision of key social services such as lighting at markets or transport stops to increase safety.

-Given the gender gaps identified in agro-processing activities, which is found particularly in sub-Saharan Africa, attention will be paid to enhancing the productive uses of energy.
+Given the gender gaps identified in agro- processing activities, which is found particularly in sub- Saharan Africa, attention will be paid to enhancing the productive uses of energy.
 Applications of electricity in rural areas such as milling, grinding, carpentry, food processing, phone charging and tailoring help save the time and labor burden of men and women.
 However, women's access to resources and community participation are usually more restricted and limited, and their agricultural contributions often go largely unrecognized.